Orange-OpenSource/ods-android/docs/components/AppBarsTop.md

         // Do something
     },
     actions = {
-        OdsTopAppBarActionItem(
+        OdsTopAppBarActionButton(
             onClick = { },
             painter = painterResource(id = R.drawable.ic_share),
             contentDescription = "content description"
-        ) // Each action should be an `OdsTopAppBarActionItem`.
+        ) // Each action should be an `OdsTopAppBarActionButton`.
 They are displayed in a `Row`, so icons inside will be placed horizontally.
     }
 )
 ```